Chapter 1:

 Tomorrow was our mock exam.
 A test that could affect my class ranking.
 And while I had no real love for competition, my grades were part of the image—flawless, dependable, the perfect model student.
 Slipping even a little would raise questions.
 I couldn’t afford that.

-I made my way to the second floor.
-Classroom 2-B. The hallway lights were dim, casting long shadows across the floor.
-My shoes clicked softly against the tiles as I approached the door.
+I made my way to the first floor.
+Classroom 1-B. The hallway lights were dim, stretching thin bands of pale light across the tiles as I approached the door.

 And then I felt it.